Two or more years of pensionable service

 If you opt for an ongoing pension, income tax (federal and provincial) will be deducted at source based on your province of residence (for non-residents, based on the country of residence).
 If you wish to claim more than the basic personal amount, you must complete the Personal Tax Credits Return (TD1) form and the applicable provincial or territorial form, which can be found at TD1 forms.

-Quebec residents should use the federal Personal Tax Credits Return (TD1 forms) and the provincial Source Deductions Return (TP-1015.3-V) form.
+Quebec residents should use the federal Personal Tax Credits Return (TD1 forms) and the provincial Source deductions return (TP-1015.3-V) form.

 Government of Canada workplace charitable campaign